huggingface/blog/password-git-deprecation.md

 <!-- {authors} -->

 Because we are committed to improving the security of our services, we are making changes to the way you authenticate with the Hugging Face Hub Git.
 Starting from **October 1st, 2023**, we will no longer accept password as a way to authenticate your command-line Git operations.
-Instead, we recommend using most secure authentication, such replacing password with a personal access token, or using a SSH key.
+Instead, we recommend using more secure authentication methods, such as replacing the password with a personal access token, or using a SSH key.

 ## Background